Jump to: Skills Competition Schedule |

 Team Leaders will identify any participants for the individual Super SWAT events at this meeting as well.

 Each competing team may include up to 20 members who may be assigned to any of the team events.
 Agencies with multiple competing teams cannot switch members between those teams.
-There will be no more than 30 participant teams.
+There will be no more than 30 participating teams for the Skills Competition.
 Initial registrations will be for a single team.
 If slots are still available within the 30-team limit, agencies wishing to run a second team will be permitted to, up to the 30-team limit.
 If there is an excess number requesting the second team, the additional teams will be selected by drawing at the Team Leader briefing on Saturday.

 The Team Leader walk thru is just that, for team leaders or their designee only.
 Only one representative from each competing team may attend the walk-through.
 It is the team leader's responsibility to then pass any information gained to their team.
 If your team leader does not attend this meeting, there will be no additional briefings.